static-frame/static-frame/doc/source/new.rst

 ===============================

-0.3.3-dev
+0.3.3
 --------------

-Improvements to all datetime64 based indicies.
-Added IndexSecond and IndexMillisecond.
+Improvements to all ``datetime64`` based indicies: direct creation from labels now properly parses values into ``datetime64``, and ``loc``-style lookups now handle partial matches on lower-resolution datetimes.
+Added IndexSecond and IndexMillisecond classes.

 Index can now be constructed directly from an IndexHierarchy (resulting in an Index of tuples)